 SUMMARY OF RISK FACTORS

-- We do not intend to list our shares of common stock for trading on an exchange or other trading market.
-Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
-Our share repurchase plan will provide stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in our discretion.
+- There is no public trading market for our common stock and repurchase of shares by us will likely be the only way to dispose of your shares.
+We are not obligated to repurchase any shares under our share repurchase plan and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased.
 In addition, repurchases will be subject to available liquidity and other significant restrictions.
-Further, our board of directors may modify, suspend or terminate our share repurchase plan if it deems such action to be in our best interest and/or the best interest of our stockholders.
+Further, our board of directors may make exceptions to, modify, suspend or terminate our share repurchase plan subject to certain limitations.
 As a result, our shares should be considered as having only limited liquidity and at times may be illiquid.

-- We have no employees and are dependent on BX REIT Advisors L.L.C. (the “Advisor”) to conduct our operations.
-The Advisor will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and other Blackstone accounts, the allocation of time of its investment professionals and the substantial fees that we will pay to the Advisor.
+- We have no employees and are dependent on BX REIT Advisors L.L.C. (the “Adviser”) to conduct our operations.
+The Adviser will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Blackstone Accounts (as defined in BREIT’s prospectus), the allocation of time of its investment professionals and the substantial fees that we will pay to the Adviser.

 - On acquiring shares, you will experience immediate dilution in the net tangible book value of your investment.